lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 The `WalletEntity` will be implemented using a [Kalix Entity (Event sourced)](https://docs.kalix.io/java/event-sourced-entities.html).

 Kalix entities encapsulate the domain business logic and expose it via endpoints.
-The `WalletEntity` encapsulates and exposes `com.example.wallet.model.Wallet`.
+The `WalletEntity` encapsulates and exposes `com.example.wallet.Wallet`.

 The entity Id or Key is `walletId`.